Skip to main content

 Your interest in backcountry camping indicates you enjoy nature, seek solitude and enjoy the challenge of roughing it.
 As one who appreciates the forest environment, you are cordially welcome to the state forest.

 The NHAL is a "working forest," managed for scenic beauty, recreation, wildlife, clean water and timber.
-You may come upon timber sales or other management activities during your trip.
+During your trip, you may encounter timber sales or other management activities.
 If you would like more information on these activities, please don’t hesitate to ask the forest staff.

 Backcountry camping regulations

-1. You must have a permit before setting up camp.
+2. You must have a permit before setting up camp.
 Permits are issued at the Clear and Crystal Lake Visitor Stations.
-You may also fill out a permit online [PDF] and email a filled-out copy to Rosy Richter or send it by regular mail to the address on the permit.
+You may also fill out a permit application online and email a filled-out copy to the NHAL State Forest.
+Permit applications submitted by email must be submitted at least 5 days in advance to allow time for processing – the permit is not valid until a response with an approved permit is received by the camper.

-2. Camping is limited to 14 nights and no more than six individuals or one family.
-You must move your camp every night.
+3. Camping is limited to 14 nights and no more than six individuals or one family.
+You must move your camp at least 100 yards every night.

-3. Have an idea of where you would like to camp before applying for your permit.
+4. Have an idea of where you would like to camp before applying for your permit.
+You must provide your planned camping location for each night (shown on a map or GPS coordinates) with your permit application.
 Camping is not allowed within sight of any trail or body of water.
-Campsites must be at least 0.5 miles from your vehicle.
+Campsites must be at least 0.5 miles from your vehicle and from any designated campground.
+Backcountry camping is not allowed within State Natural Areas.

 • Plan.
-An unprepared camper creates a higher risk for impact.
+An unprepared camper creates a higher risk of impact.

 • Travel on durable surfaces.
 Avoid stream banks and wetlands.

-• Dispose of waste properly.
+• Properly dispose of waste.
 Pack out what you bring in.
 Wash dishes and answer nature's call at least 200 feet from the trail, camp or any water source.
 Cover solid human waste with forest duff.

 • Minimize fire impact.
 Keep fires small and make sure they are dead out before leaving the campsite.

 • Respect wildlife.
 Observe animals from a distance and never feed them.
-Once a squirrel or bear gets a taste for human food, they actively seek them out, which can lead to dangerous behavior.
+Once a squirrel or bear gets a taste for human food, it actively seeks it out, which can lead to dangerous behavior.

-• Be considerate of other visitors.
-Keep noise levels down.
-Remember we’re all trying to enjoy a finite resource.
+• Be considerate of other visitors, keep noise levels down, and remember that we’re all trying to enjoy a finite resource.

 • Good campsites are found, not made.
 Altering the campsite should be unnecessary.